 Writer and lecturer now living near Orvieto producing olive oil and wine.
 Worked for the Italian Ministry of Arts in the field of wall-painting conservation and has taught at Rome University, the University of Massachusetts and was Dean of European Studies for a consortium of American Universities.
 For six years he walked every path and village of the sixty inhabited Greek islands which culminated in the twenty volume McGilchrist’s Greek Islands, abbreviated to the Blue Guide to The Aegean Islands.

 Specialist in the Middle Ages and Renaissance, with degrees in art history from the University of East Anglia and the Courtauld.
-He lectures at Birkbeck College’s Faculty of Continuing Education, Birkbeck College and Oxford’s Department of Continuing Education.
-He is Honorary Secretary of the British Archaeological Association and author of the Blue Guide: Normandy and Blue Guide: Loire Valley.
-Has edited collections of essays on mediaeval Anjou, King’s Lynn and the Fens and the mediaeval cloister.
+He lectures at Oxford University’s Department of Continuing Education and is Honorary Secretary of the British Archaeological Association.
+He is the author of the Blue Guide: Normandy, Blue Guide: Loire Valley and Romanesque and the Past, and has edited collections of essays on mediaeval Anjou, King’s Lynn and the Fens and the mediaeval cloister.

-Jeffrey Miller is an art historian specialising in architecture of the Middle Ages.
-He will receive his PhD from Columbia University in May 2012 for research on how major building campaigns reshaped the structures and personnel of ecclesiastical institutions.
-He also holds an MA from the Courtauld Institute of Art.
-He has taught for the Culinary Institute of America and has several years experience writing and giving lectures on medieval art and architecture for the Metropolitan Museum of Art in New York.
+Art historian specialising in architecture of the Middle Ages.
+He obtained his MA from the Courtauld and his PhD from Columbia University where he is now a Core Lecturer.
+He has taught for the Culinary Institute of America as well as lecturing on mediaeval art and architecture for the Metropolitan Museum of Art in New York.
 His writing will appear in the forthcoming Cambridge History of Religious Architecture of the World.

-Chief music critic for London’s Evening Standard and editor of The Wagner Journal, Barry Millington is also author/ editor of numerous books, including the Master Musicians Wagner and The Wagner Compendium.
+Chief Music Critic for London’s Evening Standard and founder/editor of The Wagner Journal.
+He is the author/editor of eight books on Wagner, including Wagner, The Wagner Compendium, and, most recently, Richard Wagner: the Sorcerer of Bayreuth.
 He has contributed Wagner articles to The New Grove Dictionary of Music and Musicians and The New Grove Dictionary of Opera.
-He acted as dramaturgical adviser on Lohengrin at the Bayreuth Festival and the Ring in Tokyo and is well-known as a broadcaster.
+He was the founder and artistic director of the Hampstead & Highgate Festival (1999–2003), has acted as dramaturgical adviser at international opera houses, and recently co-founded the ensemble Counterpoise.
+He was co-director of Wagner 200, celebrating the bicentenary of Wagner’s birth in 2013, and is known also as a broadcaster and lecturer.

-Dr Anna-Maria Misra teaches history at Oxford University and is as Fellow of Keble College.
-She is a specialist on Indian history and the British Empire.
-She has written extensively on many aspects of India’s history and culture, including Vishnu’s Crowded Temple: India since the Great Rebellion (Yale, 2008).
-She wrote and presented the Channel 4 series An Indian Affair and is a regular writer and broadcaster for the British media.
-She is currently writing a book on global cross-currents in art and architecture.
+Lecturer in Modern History at Oxford University and a specialist on Indian history and the British Empire.
+She is a regular broadcaster and writer and has published on many aspects of India’s history and culture, including Vishnu’s Crowded Temple: India since the Great Rebellion.
+She wrote and presented the Channel 4 series An Indian Affair and is currently writing a book on global cross-currents in art and architecture.
+She is a Fellow of Keble College.

-David Mitchinson, the former Head of Collections and Exhibitions at the Henry Moore Foundation, has curated and installed exhibitions in more than 40 countries.
-He has written extensively on Moore’s life and work, including Henry Moore: Unpublished Drawings (1971), Celebrating Moore (1998), and Hoglands: The Home of Henry and Irina Moore (2007).
-More recently he has written Henry Moore: Prints and Portfolios (2010), and Calling, Cards & Cases (2012).
+Former Head of Collections and Exhibitions at the Henry Moore Foundation.
+He has curated exhibitions of, and written extensively on Moore’s life and work, including Henry Moore: Unpublished Drawings, Celebrating Moore, and Hoglands: The Home of Henry and Irina Moore (2007).
+He is also co-author of the four-volume catalogue raisonné Henry Moore: Catalogue of Graphic Work.
+One of his most recent books is Henry Moore: Prints & Portfolios (2010).

-For many years Andrew has been Keeper of Art based at Norwich Castle Museum & Art Gallery and curated many loan exhibitions, a good number including works of art drawn from the great houses of East Anglia.
-Accompanying publications have acted as regional assessments of the cultural identity of East Anglia, especially of Norfolk.
-Notable subjects include The Impact of the European Grand Tour; The Influence of Dutch and Flemish Painting; Portraiture.
-In partnership with the State Hermitage Museum, St. Petersburg, he has co-authored a reassessment of the collection of British and European works of art collected by Sir Robert Walpole for Houghton Hall A Capital Collection.
-A specialist in the study of the country house and the history of collections, he is a Visiting Fellow in the School of World Art Studies & Museology at the University of East Anglia.
+Writer and curator, and a specialist in the study of country houses and their art collections.
+Andrew is Keeper of Art at Norwich Castle Museum & Art Gallery.
+In partnership with the State Hermitage Museum, St. Petersburg, he recently co-authored a reassessment of Sir Robert Walpole’s art collection at Houghton Hall.
+He is a Visiting Fellow in the School of World Art Studies & Museology at the University of East Anglia.
 He is currently writing a book on the impact of Thomas Coke’s European Grand Tour on Holkham Hall, Norfolk.

-Classics Fellow at Balliol College, Oxford for almost forty years, widely travelled in Greece and a specialist on Greek drinking customs and the history of pleasure in general.
+Classics Fellow at Balliol College, Oxford, for almost forty years, widely travelled in the Mediterranean and a specialist on Greek drinking customs and the history of pleasure in general.
 Author of Early Greece, The Greek City and In vino veritas and over a hundred articles, mainly on Greek history.
 He was history editor of the Oxford History of the Classical World, and is a regular contributor to the Times Literary Supplement.

-Senior lecturer in Architectural History at the University of Bath, specialising in urban and architectural history of Early Modern Italy.
+Chair and Professor of Art History and Visual Culture at the University of Exeter, specialising in urban and architectural history of Early Modern Italy.
 He obtained his PhD at the Courtauld Institute and has held fellowships at the University of Warwick, the Medici Archive Project, and Harvard University’s Villa I Tatti (Florence).
 He has published widely including the award-winning Siena: Constructing the Renaissance City.

-Author of the acclaimed biography, Leonardo da Vinci: the Flights of the Mind and numerous other books, most recently, The Lodger, an intimate study of Shakespeare’s life in London in the first years of the 17th century.
+Honorary Professor of English at Sussex University and author of the acclaimed biography, Leonardo da Vinci: the Flights of the Mind and numerous other books including The Lodger, an intimate study of Shakespeare’s life in London in the first years of the 17th century.
 He is a Fellow of the Royal Society of Literature, and recipient of the Hawthornden prize, the James Tait Black prize for biography and the Crime Writers’ Association ‘Gold Dagger’ award for non-fiction.

-Graduated from Oxford and worked in the Education Department at the V&A. She ran the art history programme for the Department for Continuing Education at Bristol where she completed her PhD on late mediaeval Marian iconography and now holds a similar post at Oxford University.
-She has published on French and English Romanesque and on Marian iconography.
+Lecturer in History of Art at Oxford University with a focus on the mediaeval.
+Having herself graduated from Oxford, she worked in the Education Department at the V&A and then ran the art history programme for the Department for Continuing Education at Bristol – where she completed her PhD on late mediaeval Marian iconography.
+She has published widely on French and English Romanesque.

-Ian Page is the conductor and artistic director of Classical Opera, which specializes in the works of Mozart and his contemporaries and performs regularly at such venues as Wigmore Hall, Cadogan Hall, the Barbican and Sadler’s Wells.
+Conductor and Artistic Director of Classical Opera, which specialises in the works of Mozart and his contemporaries and performs regularly at Wigmore Hall, Cadogan Hall, the Barbican and Sadler’s Wells.
 He recently embarked on a new project to record all the Mozart operas, and has been a professor at the Royal College of Music in London since 1993.

 Freelance garden designer, writer, broadcaster and artist.
 A member of the Society of Garden Designers and member of the Garden Media Guild, she has created Show Gardens at Chelsea and Hampton Court and has designed over 100 gardens.
 She lectures to garden societies and is a regular broadcaster on BBC Somerset.
 Her particular interest is in 20th-century and contemporary garden design.